 When I started singing I did so for my personal enjoyment and I’ve always been a big believer and advocate in singing for fun.
 As the years passed it became clear that it would be the appropriate progression for me to study the voice in further depth.

-Since making this decision and embarking on a story of vocal discovery, I have been privileged to learn from some excellent tutors at the University of Sheffield, Stockholm University, Cardiff Metropolitan University, University of Wales – Trinity Saint David.
+Since making this decision and embarking on a story of vocal discovery, I have been privileged to learn from some excellent tutors at the University of Sheffield, Stockholm University, Cardiff Metropolitan University, University of Wales – Trinity Saint David and Voice Workshop.
 I’ve had tuition from locally and internationally acclaimed singers and voice coaches in both classical and contemporary singing genres and regularly attend professional singer/teacher development courses.

 I have performed with many choirs, both as a soloist and as a member of the chorus and have sang in some wonderful locations including the Royal Albert Hall, St Martin in the Fields and St Pauls Cathedral as well as many smaller venues across England and Australia.
 I continue to book professional engagements at birthdays, weddings and funerals as well as session singing, studio work and various other roles.
 I recently began working with film music: